What can I do to increase my chances of admission?

 When do I need to show proof of immunizations and CPR certification?

 Proof of immunization and CPR certifications are due during your clearance appointment which is scheduled before the first day of training.
 You do not need to complete these items before submitting your application.

 What type of CPR training do you accept?

 We only accept Basic Life Support (BLS) for Health Care Providers through the American Heart Association.
 We do not accept CPR certification through the American Red Cross.
-We do not accept online courses.
-We do offer a discount for the CPR course through CPR Hero.
-Inquire at firstname.lastname@example.org.
+A classroom course or hybrid course is required – fully online courses are not acceptable.

 I was not accepted.
 Can I reapply?

 Yes, you may re-apply.
 In your new application, highlight new insights or learning you have had since your last application.
 Please don’t re-submit the exact same application.

 Yes, we do accept scholarships from outside organizations.
 If you have a scholarship from an outside organization, contact us at email@example.com for instructions on how to remit payment for the scholarship.

 Why do some sites have more clinical areas that other sites?
 Why do some sites have only one or two clinical areas?